Summer Camp Handbook

 Please note: Items remaining after week 3 (from weeks 1 and 2), 6 (from weeks 3, 4 and 5) and 11 (from weeks 6, 7, 8, 9 and 10) will be donated to a local shelter.

 WHAT HAPPENS IF IT RAINS OR IS TOO HOT OUTSIDE?

-When the National Weather Service issues an excessive heat warning or when thunder is heard on the Camp site, we will relocate your child’s camp into one of our indoor locations.
+When the National Weather Service issues an excessive heat warning or when thunder is heard on the camp site, we will relocate campers into one of our indoor locations.
 These locations will be communicated to all camp parents as quickly as possible.
-If your child’s sign-in/out location changes due to the inclement weather, this will be communicated via text message and email.

 DO THE CITs WORK AT THE Y?